dispink/docker-example/devcontainers/README.md

 git python pip), setup ssh for the container, and bind the container's folder to the operation system's folder beacuese they are all dealt with by `Dev Container` in default.

+# Connect to Github
+Git is automatically installed in the container.
+The connection (pull and push) to Github is able to be setup via the [offical guide](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials).
+But, somehow it doesn't work for me.
+The connection betweem the container and the host machine (lys306-gpu in my case) is not successfully establish to share the git credentials.
+Therefore, I initiate a new ssh key in the container and add it to Github.
+The details are in [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).